At No Kid Hungry, we say that $1 can help provide up to 10 meals for kids in need. Our donors often ask: How is this possible?

 That’s why the No Kid Hungry approach is about finding sustainable, permanent solutions to ending childhood hunger in America.
 We support and help strengthen programs, like breakfast after the bell, afterschool meals and the Supplemental Nutrition Assistance Program (SNAP), that increase access to meals for kids across the country.

-This past year, of course, we've had to adapt to the challenges of COVID-19.
+During and beyond 2020, of course, we had to adapt to the challenges of COVID-19.
 Schools and community groups had to rapidly transform their operations to feed children the meals they normally receive at school.
-This caused severe financial strain; the cost for school districts to provide meals during the pandemic is significantly higher than normal.
+This caused severe financial strain; the cost for school districts to provide meals during the depths of the pandemic was significantly higher than normal.

 - In Hammond, Indiana, the school district’s cafeteria staff served meals during the pandemic to as many as 2,400 kids a day, three times a week.
 An emergency grant from No Kid Hungry helped them get the equipment they needed to continue serving meals, including meal carts and temperature-controlled pans to allow staff to safely serve meals for hours at a time.
 Since school closures, the district’s staff have served over 60,000 meals to children in the community.